j-rosas/mdef/docs/seminars/Term 1/Design Studio.md

 ###### A reflection that i had is that the mic recorder is a very complementary tool for lectures because if its used properly, it is very low sized in memory, and its very accesible and hearable, like a podcast or something similar.
 I have a good auditive memory, so this tool complements very well with the sketchbook where I write and draw all the time.

+#### TERM 2

+Three learnings from the first term:

+1. The Magic machine.

+2. 1PP Video

+3. Scale Diagram